jvierine/signal_processing_course/README.md

 - Moved Fur Elise to Spectral Analysis (ch16)
 - Added exercise with solution for ch15 (DFT)
 - Added make figures support
+- fixed exercise in ch13

 ## To do
-- fix exercise in ch13

 ### Everything you need to know
 #### Complex Algebra: